tum-esm/ivy/docs/pages/api-reference/src.md

 ) -> None:
 ```

-formats the log line string and writes it to
+Formats the log line string and writes it out to the selected

-`logs/current-logs.log`
+output channels.

+The output channels are configured using `config.logging_verbosity`.
+You can set the level of detail you want to see in the console, the
+file archive and the MQTT message stream.

+**Arguments:**

+ * `level`:    The log level of the message.
+ * `subject`:  The subject of the message.
+ * `details`:  Additional details to log, useful for verbose output.

 **`debug`**